laravel/docs/eloquent-relationships.md

 <a name="defining-relationships"></a>
 ## Defining Relationships

 Eloquent relationships are defined as functions on your Eloquent model classes.
 Since, like Eloquent models themselves, relationships also serve as powerful [query builders](/docs/{{version}}/queries), defining relationships as functions provides powerful method chaining and querying capabilities.
-For example:
+For example, we may chain additional constraints on this `posts` relationship:

     $user->posts()->where('active', 1)->get();

-But, before diving too deep into using relationships, let's learn how to define each type:
+But, before diving too deep into using relationships, let's learn how to define each type.

 <a name="one-to-one"></a>
 ### One To One

 A one-to-one relationship is a very basic relation.
 For example, a `User` model might be associated with one `Phone`.
 To define this relationship, we place a `phone` method on the `User` model.
-The `phone` method should return the results of the `hasOne` method on the base Eloquent model class:
+The `phone` method should call the `hasOne` method and return its result:

     <?php